-Students must attain a score of 75% or better in each subject area section (12 multiple choice section), as well as in an integrative essay section.
+Students must attain a score of 75% or better in each written subject area section, as well as in a written integrative section.
 Students will be exempt from oral examinations (detailed below) in each section in which they reached at least 75% accuracy.
 Students must achieve 75% or higher on at least eight subject areas to progress to orals.
+Students who do not meet this criterion will be ineligible for orals, and must retake the entire written comprehensive examination.

 An oral comprehensive examination will be required for students who do not achieve a minimum score of 75% in any section.
 Orals will cover the deficient content area(s), although since it is a comprehensive examination, students should correctly integrate knowledge from across their curricula.
 Each oral examination will be conducted by at least two faculty members and may be conducted via videoconferencing.
 The student responses during the oral examination will be evaluated as "successful" or "unsuccessful" by the faculty involved for each section.
-If a student is "unsuccessful" in any section, he/she has "failed" the comprehensive examination a first time and must retake the computer-based comprehensive examination at a time to be determined by faculty with consideration of student input.
-Faculty will provide feedback of unacceptable performance and offer additional support and in an effort to assist the student in meeting expected levels of performance.
-Students should not anticipate that they will be provided their individual scores, but rather that they met or did not meet the minimum criteria of 75%.
+If a student is "unsuccessful" in any section, he/she has "failed" the comprehensive examination a first time and must retake the written comprehensive examination, at a time to be determined by faculty with consideration of student input, in the sections deemed "unsuccessful."